 - Broken ACLs/Weak passwords

-The service is designed to rigorously push the defences of not only the app itself, but also the servers it interacts with.
+The service is designed to methodically push the defences of not only the app itself, but also the servers it interacts with.
 It is suitable for commissioning, third party assurance, post-attack analysis, audit and regulatory purposes where independence and quality of service are important requirements.

 A final written report provides an analysis of any security or service problems discovered together with proposed solutions, links to detailed advisories and recommendations for improving the security of both the app and the web services it uses.